mariusvslprts/home-assistant-blueprint-area-heating-control/README.md

 > [!IMPORTANT]
 > Areas must have at least one `climate` entity assinged in order to get displayed in the area selection.
-> Make sure you have assigned all thermostats & window sensors before using this blueprint.
+> Make sure you have assigned your thermostats & window sensors before using this blueprint.

 **Features:**
 - 🗓️ Heating sheduler support
-- 🌱 Eco + 🛋️ comfort temperature settings
+- 🌱 Eco + 🛋️ comfort temperature settings (built-in or external entities)
 - 🕵️ Entity auto discovery (thermostats + themperature sensors + window sensors) based on area
 - ⚙️ Thermostat calibration (requires external temperature sensors)
 - 🪟 Window open detection to stop heating while windows are open (requires window sensors)